oscovida/oscovida/README.md

 - The data points from the past few days are more erratic than before.
 We use all data for the fits of the model parameters again.

+## Update 21 Feb

+- As there appears to be a slowdown in daily new infections, we try to fit a sigmoidal model.
+See notes in model2.ipynb.

 ## Infections

 ![Infection data](figures/infections-with-model-fit.svg)